-I decided to take the entrance exam and entered a pass/fail training program for air traffic control.
-In completing the 13 succeeding pass/fail phases of training, I spent the next 20 years happily “telling pilots where to go”!
-While there, I was granted a nine month leave of absence in 1983 to attend the University of Strasbourg in France to study French while my husband worked on a doctorate.
+After a few years of government paper pushing , I took the entrance exam for and entered a pass/fail training program in air traffic control.
+Upon completing the thirteen pass/fail phases of training, I spent the next 20 years happily “Pushing tin” and “telling pilots where to go”!

 I moved into a staff position at the Wichita Air Traffic Control Facility in 1988.
-In 1992 I received my private pilot’s license while completing the restoration of my father’s airplane.
+While there I caught flying fever and in 1992 earned my private pilot’s license.
+In parallel I restored my father’s 1961 Forney Aircoupe.
 He was my first passenger in that plane.

-In 1994 I traveled to Madagascar as a member of a Civil Aviation Assessment Team sponsored by the government of Madagascar.
+In 1994 I traveled to Madagascar as a member of a Civil Aviation Assessment Team opening up international aviation to me.
 In 1995 I became the Air Traffic Representative for Europe, Africa and the Middle East, Brussels Belgium.
 I worked with International Civil Aviation Organization member nations, EUROCONTROL, NATO and the US Military on matters requiring air traffic technical assistance.

 Following, I served on the FAA air traffic accident and incident investigation staff, for 5 years.
 In 2005 moved to the air traffic safety evaluations staff, Washington, D.C.
 I retired in January 2010 after 38 years of civil service.

-I named myself a Historical Entrepreneur.
+I named myself an Historical Entrepreneur.
 Under that title, I Give Lost Stories A Voice and Found Materials Fresh Form and Purpose.
-I share about these two endeavors and the pillars on which they are built each week in THE STONEBRIDGE BLOG.
+I share about these two endeavors and the stones on which they rest each week in THE STONEBRIDGE BLOG.

 We are in the midst of restoring our 1888 Richardsonian Victorian home, Maison Steinbuchel, located in Historic Midtown, Wichita, KS.
-This gives me a lot of subject matter for my “found item re-purposing” outlet.
+This gives me ample material for my “found item re-purposing” outlet.

 In 2015 I self-published my first book, a compilation of my father’s writings, who passed on in 2000.
-My BLOG includes snippets of stories from my own family heritage.
-It also includes a lot of information on the family for whom our Historic Home is named.
+My BLOG includes snippets of stories from my own family heritage, as well as information on the family for whom our Historic Home is named.

-The Reverend Doctor Charles David Cullen and I have been married for forty years.
+The Reverend Doctor Charles David Cullen and I married forty plus years ago.
 We do not have children.
-However, we enjoy our nieces, nephews and the many students my husband instructs in varied aspects of classical education.
+However, we enjoy our nieces, nephews. their children and the many students my husband instructs in classical education.
 We also have a brood of cats that you may hear about from time to time.